kaylaleung/deconstructed-word-generator/README.md

 # DeconstructedWordGenerator

-Given a word, program generates all the possible real worlds that can be formed from deconstructed components of the original word.
+Given a word, program generates all the possible real words that can be formed from deconstructed components of the original word.